Sam Francis

 What is a triennial?

-Triennial is the term used to describe an art exhibition which takes place on a large scale every three years.
-These exhibitions often showcase the latest artistic works, developments, news and artists in international scale, incorporating major institutions from around the world.
+A triennial is a large-scale art exhibition that takes place every three years.
+These exhibitions often feature the latest artistic developments, works, and emerging artists on an international scale, involving major institutions from around the world.
+Triennials are significant events in the art world, offering a platform for contemporary art and fostering global cultural exchange.

 Can't find your Answer?